-Tragedy – individual suffering and pain: see differing views on the nature of tragedy.
+Tragedy – is the exploration of individual suffering and pain: see differing views on the nature of tragedy.

 The Protagonist: In the classical view of tragedy, the hero reaches the heights of success – and this is reported to be the case with Clym.
 Clym, is shown to have fatal flaws: e.g.1 He ‘loves too well’ (like Othello), and is overcome by passion. and e.g.2 he makes an unwise decision when he agrees to marry ‘if no misfortune happens’ (267) – in a ’cooler’ moment he acknowledges that he would prefer a less hasty marriage.
 Clym is too hasty and thereby the ‘card was laid’ – this symbolic description indicates the operation of fate; he also remains inert and unyielding on other occasions.
 Clym’s fall is as a direct result of his flaws.
 Clym maintains solitude (VI i) and begins to go through a process of self-discovery.
 However, the heath has seen so many sufferings that Clym’s is, in comparison, insignificant.
 Note the reference to King Lear inV ii.